Perth Observatory: Perth Observatory today

 The Minor Planet Center credits 29 minor planet discoveries to Perth Observatory for the period between 1970 and 1999.

 On 22 January 2013 the Western Australian Government announced that all research programs would be cut and the Observatory would only be open for tours.

 As of 1 July 2015, the Perth Observatory Volunteer Group has been running the Observatory for the Western Australian Government, the Perth Observatory continues to operate today under the management of only 3 part-time staff and almost 120 volunteers.

 In 2022-23, 14,992 people were reached by Perth Observatory programs, and 771 school students experienced a lesson at the observatory.
 179 night sky tours were held, with 5810 people experiencing a night sky tour.
 There were 1516 daytime walk-in visitors to the observatory.
 26 off-site events were conducted throughout the state.

 There were 162 registered volunteers who contributed 20,560 hours of volunteer time.

-Honors
+Honours

 The Florian asteroid 3953 Perth was named in honour of the observatory.